thabangrapotu/Web-Dev-For-Beginners/README.md

 **Focus:**

-This is assignments for all activities associated with the Web_Dev_For_Beginners course.
+This is assignments for all activities associated with the *Web_Dev_For_Beginners course*.
 It's a great kick start to learning and practicing basics in WebDevelopmentto help advance in Web Development space.

 **Prerequisite:**